 But Do They Really Work?

 And now for some close ups for those of you thinking: does it really make a difference?

 I also dropped my cake pans on the counter a few times before baking.
 This helps spread the batter evenly and get rid of air bubbles.
 And really annoy your neighbors.
 (By the way!
-I think I got new ones.
-Neighbors, I mean.
+I think I have new neighbors.
 In my apartment complex, my balcony faces the balcony on the opposite building.
 So the new couple were out having a cute dinner on their bench the other night while I spent the entire time crouching on my balcony 50 feet away photographing this cake.
 I’m embarrassing.)